RishitGupta2002/bridgelabz_2115000850/Readme.md

 Switch Statements: Learning how to use switch statements for multi-way branching.
 Practice

+### * Solved Best Programming Practices:
 Level 1 Problems: Solved introductory problems to apply control flow concepts.

-Best Programming Practices:

 Level 2 Problems: Tackled intermediate-level problems.

 Level 3 Problems: Challenged with advanced problem-solving tasks.

+## Assigment 4: DATE: 23-01-2025

-Task 6: DATE: 25-01-2025 Java Arrays
+#### Java Arrays

-Array Basics: Understanding how to declare, access, and modify arrays.
+- **Array Basics**: Understanding how to declare, access, and modify arrays.

-Array Length: Learning how to determine the length of an array.
+- **Array Length**: Learning how to determine the length of an array.

-Multidimensional Arrays: Exploring the creation and usage of multidimensional arrays.
+- **Multidimensional Arrays**: Exploring the creation and usage of multidimensional arrays.
 Practice

+### * Solved
-Level 1 Problems: Solved problems to reinforce understanding of array concepts.
+- **Level 1 Problems**: Solved problems to reinforce understanding of array concepts.

-Level 2 Problems: Engaged in more complex problem-solving exercises involving arrays.
+- **Level 2 Problems**: Engaged in more complex problem-solving exercises involving arrays.

+---

-Task 7: DATE: 27-01-2025
+## Assignment 5: DATE: 27-01-2025

-User-Defined Methods in Java
+#### User-Defined Methods in Java

-Creating Methods: Understanding how to define and implement user-defined methods.
+- **Creating Methods**: Understanding how to define and implement user-defined methods.

-Reusability: Learning how to use methods multiple times to enhance code reusability.
+- **Reusability**: Learning how to use methods multiple times to enhance code reusability.

-Dynamic Methods: Exploring techniques to make methods more dynamic and flexible.
+- **Dynamic Methods**: Exploring techniques to make methods more dynamic and flexible.

-Recursive Methods
+#### Recursive Methods

-Recursion Basics: Studying the concept of recursion and how to implement recursive methods.
+- **Recursion Basics**: Studying the concept of recursion and how to implement recursive methods.
 Practice

-Problem Solving: Practiced problems to apply concepts of user-defined and recursive methods.
+- **Problem Solving**: Practiced problems to apply concepts of user-defined and recursive methods.

-Task 8: DATE: 28-01-2025

-Static Methods in Java
+#### Static Methods in Java

-Static Methods: Understanding the characteristics and usage of static methods in Java.
+- **Static Methods**: Understanding the characteristics and usage of static methods in Java.

-Java Standard Library Methods: Exploring commonly used methods from the Java Standard Library.
+- **Java Standard Library Methods**: Exploring commonly used methods from the Java Standard Library.

-Math Class: Learning about the methods available in the Math class for mathematical operations.
+- **Math Class**: Learning about the methods available in the Math class for mathematical operations.
 Practice

+### * Solved
-Level 1 Problems: Solved introductory problems to apply static method concepts.
+- **Level 1 Problems**: Solved introductory problems to apply static method concepts.

-Task 9: DATE: 29-01-2025 String Handling in Java

-String Methods: Studied various methods available for string manipulation in Java.

-String Handling Concepts: Explored fundamental concepts related to handling strings effectively.

-String Problems: Solved problem statements focused on applying string methods and handling techniques.

-## Task 9: DATE: 29-01-2025 Built-in String Methods and Exception Handling

-- **String Built-in Methods: Learned about built-in methods for string operations in Java.

-- **Exception Handling: Studied the types and mechanisms of exception handling in Java.

-- **Type 1 Problems: Solved problems using built-in functions, including date and time operations.

-- **Type 2 Problems: Engaged in problem-solving exercises involving concepts like palindrome checks and Fibonacci sequences.
+- **Level 2 Problems**: Solved medium problems.

+- **Level 3 Problems**: Solved Level 3 Practice problems.

 ---

+## Assignment 6: DATE: 28-01-2025

+#### String Handling in Java

+- **String Methods**: Studied various methods available for string manipulation in Java.

+- **String Handling Concepts**: Explored fundamental concepts related to handling strings effectively.

+- **String Problems**: Solved problem statements focused on applying string methods and handling techniques.

+#### Built-in String Methods and Exception Handling

+- **String Built-in Methods**: Learned about built-in methods for string operations in Java.

+- **Exception Handling**: Studied the types and mechanisms of exception handling in Java.

+### * Solved
+- **Type 1 Problems**: Solved problems using built-in functions, including date and time operations.

+- **Type 2 Problems**: Engaged in problem-solving exercises involving concepts like palindrome checks and Fibonacci sequences.

+---

-## Assignment 10: DATE: 30-01-2025
+## Assignment 7: DATE: 30-01-2025

-### Object-Oriented Programming (OOP) in Java
+#### Object-Oriented Programming (OOP) in Java

 -OOP Overview: Gained an understanding of the principles and advantages of OOP.

 -Comparison: Compared procedural programming with object-oriented programming.

-### Classes and Objects
+#### Classes and Objects

 Java Class: Studied the structure and purpose of classes in Java.

 Java Object: Learned about creating and using objects in Java.

+### * Solved
+Level 1 Problems: Practiced problems focusing on the application of OOP concepts, specifically classes and objects.

 ---

-Level 1 Problems: Practiced problems focusing on the application of OOP concepts, specifically classes and objects.